Continuous Integration (CI) Testing Maintenance Tasks¶

 SPEC: " ~shared +openmp +tests +cuda cuda_arch=70 %clang@12.0.1 ^cuda@11.5.0"

-Here, we enable OpenMP and CUDA, both of which must be enabled to use them, and specify the CUDA target architecture ‘sm_70’.
+Here, we enable OpenMP and CUDA, both of which must be enabled to test those RAJA back-ends, and specify the CUDA target architecture ‘sm_70’.

 To add a shared configuration, it must be added to the appropriate